-FAN EJECTION
+FAN BEHAVIOR/ EJECTION

-If a fan associated with Illini West High School gets ejected by either an official or game personnel, whether this happens at a home game or a road game, the fan will be subject to the following punishments:
+If a fan associated with Illini West High School displays inappropriate behavior or gets ejected by either an official or game personnel, whether this happens at a home game or a road game, the fan will be subject to the following punishments:

-- a.
-First Level: Fan must write a letter, an email is acceptable, of apology to the offending parties.
-The fan may not attend any Illini West Activities until this letter is sent. - Second Level: Fan must write a letter of apology and will also be suspended from attending any Illini West athletic events for one week. - c.
-Third Level: Fan must write a letter of apology and will also be suspended from attending any Illini West athletic events for one month. - Fourth Level: the offending party may be suspended from all Illini West athletic events for the remainder of the school year.

-^{}Violations will reset at the end of the school year.
+Level 1 Offense: The fan will receive a written warning from Illini West.

+Level 2 Offense: The fan will be suspended from attending any Illini West athletic events for one week.

+Level 3 Offense: The fan will be suspended from attending any Illini West athletic events for one month.

+Level 4 Offense: The offending party may be suspended from all Illini West athletic events for a calendar year.

-^{}Levels will be determined by administration.
+\Levels will be determined by administration.